atomic14/ESPNowSimpleSample/README.md

 For the broadcast example just push the sketch to a couple of ESP32 devices.
 You should see that pushing the "boot" button on one of the devices turns the LED on and off on both devices.

-To set up peer-to-peer communication make a not of the MAC address of one of the devices and use that instead of the broadcast address.
+To set up peer-to-peer communication make a note of the MAC address of one of the devices and use that instead of the broadcast address.